McCoyAle/kube-cert-study/multipass.md

 For Ubuntu operating systems, you can use the following [document](https://microk8s.io/docs/getting-started) for installation.

 ## Creating Your Multi-Node Cluster
-During the Microk8s installation process we created a singular, or control plane node and/or multipass vm, which runs the Kubernetes services required to ensure our cluster is in a healthy state.
+During the Microk8s installation process we created a single node, or control plane node and/or multipass vm, which runs the Kubernetes services required to ensure our cluster is in a healthy state to schedule and manage workloads in the cluster.
 If you run `multipass list` you should see VM instance display.
 We will use this instance as our control plane node.
 The cluster still requires additional instances, or worker nodes, to connect to the control plane node.

 ![multipass list command output for control plane node](assets/images/control_plane.png)